Blue Theme Orange Theme Green Theme Red Theme

 }

-As you can see, using the MVC to help build code to control interfaces that is very loosely coupled makes life much easier when it comes to change requests.
+As you can see, using the MVC to help build code to control interfaces that are very loosely coupled makes life much easier when it comes to change requests.
 It also makes the impact of changes negligible and you can reuse your interfaces and abstract classes almost anywhere.
 There are a couple of places where we can build some more flexibility in our project, especially in terms of requesting changes to our Model's state, but that will have to wait for next time.

 Happy Driving.